oasis-tcs/openc2-jadn/jadn-v2.0.md

 Note that the *enum* and *pointer* shortcuts create shallow dependencies: the referenced types are needed in order to unfold them but types below the direct references are not.

-## 5.6 Links

-*Note: move to Types - Key/Link references are semantic*

-The container graph of an information model cannot have cycles, meaning that an instance of a type cannot recursively contain other instances of that type either directly or indirectly through other types.
-But a type can contain references to itself or to other types without restriction, as long as the referenced type contains a primary key that identifies instances of that type.

-The link shortcut supports references: the *key* option designates a field as a primary key, and the *link* option designates a field as a foreign key that references an instance of the specified type.
-The *key* and *link* options do not affect serialization or validation of data, but they MAY be used by applications to perform relationship-aware operations such as checking referential integrity.

-As an example, a Person type might include family, friend, and employment relationships:

-    Person = Record
-        1 id        Key(Integer)
-        2 name      String
-        3 mother    Link(Person)
-        4 father    Link(Person)
-        5 siblings  Link(Person) [0..*]
-        6 friends   Link(Person) [0..*]
-        7 employer  Link(Organization) optional

-    Organization = Record
-        1 name      String
-        2 ein       Key(String{10..10})

-Unfolding creates an explicit type for each key and replaces links with that type.
-Unfolded types support syntactic validation of individual instances but do not include an explicit indication of identifier uniqueness or relationships between instances:

-    Person = Record
-        1 id        Person$id
-        2 name      String
-        3 mother    Person$id
-        4 father    Person$id
-        5 siblings  Person$id [0..*]
-        6 friends   Person$id [0..*]
-        7 employer  Organization$ein optional

-    Organization = Record
-        1 name      String
-        2 ein       Organization$ein

-    Person$id = Integer
-    Organization$ein = String{10..10}

 -------